How low mileage impacts car insurance

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.

-That said, the rough average number of miles you drive per year can impact your car insurance rate.
+Some companies offer insurance for low-mileage drivers or drivers who drive less than the average yearly miles.
+Usage-based insurance, low-mileage insurance and pay-per-mile insurance cater to drivers who don't put a lot of miles on their vehicles each year, as the average number of miles you drive per year can impact your car insurance rate.
 What you use those miles for — pleasure or commute driving — can also affect your rate.
+Insurance companies have their own criteria for how mileage affects car insurance rates and the number of miles they consider low.

 Pro tip: